xiaoyu-wu/page/bills.markdown

     * **Expansion of Property Restrictions**: SB 17 now includes *commercial, industrial, and residential properties* under its restrictions, expanding beyond the provisions of SB 147 from 2023\.
 However, there’s no evidence suggesting foreign ownership of these properties poses a national security threat.
 The bill’s scope is overly broad and doesn’t align with its stated objectives.

+    * **Ambiguity Around the Leasehold Exception**: The leasehold exception is confusing.
+It is unclear what “improvements constructed on a leasehold” means.

-    * **Vague Definitions of “Risk”**: The bill includes terms such as “corporate espionage” and “public nuisance” under the definition of risks to public health, safety, and welfare.
+    * **Vague Definitions of “Risk”**: The bill includes terms such as “corporate espionage” and “public nuisance” under the definition of “risk to public health, safety, and welfare.”
 How these will be determined is unclear, leaving too much room for interpretation and creating uncertainty.
+An objective, justifiable test for “risk to the health, safety, and welfare of the public” would be needed.

     * **Nonsensical Provisions on “Bodily Injury”**: The bill also includes restrictions based on bodily injury, including introducing a dangerous disease or substance into an area.
 This could lead to absurd situations where property owners are forced to sell their property due to minor incidents like a slip and fall or the common flu—undermining legal fairness.